milindbishnoi/angelhack_parkeasy/README.md

 # angelhack_parkeasy

 This is a parking assistance app that lets the user to find the nearest parking space on the basis of his/her current location.
+It also generates parking fee accordingly.
 Functions included - Authentication using Firebase
                      Database using Firebase
                      Google Maps API